-Commodities.
+- Commodities.
 Gold, Silver and Platinum will probably correct hard initially, but this will be a short-term aberration and will most likely provide an excellent opportunity to take new positions.
-The other commodities such a aluminum, copper, tin etc those will most likely take a big hit as economies worldwide start to slow down and deflationary forces start to exert their full force.
+The other commodities such an aluminium, copper, tin etc those will most likely take a big hit as economies worldwide start to slow down and deflationary forces start to exert their full force.

-Land and housing.
+- Land and housing.
 This is where the biggest risk factor lies.
 The housing market has entered a bubble stage; anyone with a pulse can apply and get a mortgage.
 Individuals who have no right to buy houses are now buying houses because they are made to believe it’s a good investment with almost no risk involved.
 I have noticed ads all over the place, portraying the landlord as a greedy despicable person, one who his getting rich on their rents.
 This story is completely overrated.
-I have looked at the housing prices in New York and at current prices it does not make sense to be a landlord as the rent barely pays the inflated mortgages.
-So one must conclude the reason people still keep buying is because they think that houses will simply keep going up forever.
+I have looked at the housing prices in New York and at current prices, it does not make sense to be a landlord as the rent barely pays the inflated mortgages.
+So one must conclude the reason people still keep buying is that they think that houses will simply keep going up forever.
 Whenever the masses thought they found the next Holy Grail, disaster was always looming around the corner, waiting to rear its ugly head.
-So in conclusion both land and housing will get hit very hard, simply because they have both been in an over extended speculative bubble, and once the consumer stops spending and let’s forget about savings for the time being.
-If they just start to cut down on their debt levels, by not taking new debt and paying of the existing debt, the housing market and the economy will come to sliding halt.
+So, in conclusion, both land and housing will get hit very hard, simply because they have both been in an overextended speculative bubble, and once the consumer stops spending and let’s forget about savings for the time being.
+If they just start to cut down on their debt levels, by not taking new debt and paying off the existing debt, the housing market and the economy will come to a sliding halt.

 We are not the only analysts to voice these opinions.
 Several other noted authorities have discussed the possibility of a dollar short squeeze in various contexts.

 Bob Hoye from Institutional Advisors states: